1. Academic Validation

 Abstract

-Tyrosine phosphorylation is a hallmark for activation of STAT proteins, but their transcriptional activity also depends on other secondary modifications.
+Tyrosine phosphorylation is a hallmark for activation of STAT proteins, but their transcriptional activity also depends on Other secondary modifications.
 Type I IFNs can activate both the ISGF3 (STAT1:STAT2:IRF9) complex and STAT3, but with cell-specific, selective triggering of only the ISGF3 transcriptional program.
 Following a genome-wide RNAi screen, we identified the SIN3 transcription regulator homolog A (Sin3a) as an important mediator of this STAT3-targeted transcriptional repression.
 Sin3a directly interacts with STAT3 and promotes its deacetylation.
 SIN3A silencing results in a prolonged nuclear retention of activated STAT3 and enhances its recruitment to the SOCS3 promoter, concomitant with histone hyperacetylation and enhanced STAT3-dependent transcription.
 Conversely, Sin3a is required for ISGF3-dependent gene transcription and for an efficient IFN-mediated Antiviral protection against influenza A and hepatitis C viruses.
 The Sin3a complex therefore acts as a context-dependent ISGF3/STAT3 transcriptional switch.

 Figures